alexeyraspopov/react-coroutine/docs/README.md

 ## Credits

-Amazing [awsm.css](https://igoradamenko.github.io/awsm.css) built by [Igor Adamenko](https://igoradamenko.com/) was used for making this website.
+Amazing [awsm.css](https://igoradamenko.github.io/awsm.css) built by [Igor Adamenko](https://igoradamenko.com/) was used for making the website.